 And yes, there will be some time when people awkwardly don’t know what to call your child (the old name or the new name or both?) and will simply refer to her as “the baby.”
 But that’s OK, because she is a baby.
 And in time, everyone will adjust.
 Even your Aunt Lucy who doesn’t know why young people make things so difficult.
 (In her day, people gave their baby a name and stuck to it, even if it was awful.)

-That awkward time will pass, and soon you’ll be left to deal with the regular old stresses of newborn-hood, like never brushing your hair or showering or sleeping or anything else you used to do.
+That awkward time will pass, and soon you’ll be left to deal with the regular-old stresses of newborn-hood, like never sleeping or brushing your hair or showering or anything else you used to do.
 But you will likely be very relieved.
 Your baby will have this perfectly lovely name, maybe from some mediocre teen drama, and she will have a great story to tell at cocktail parties.